pcal43/mob-filter/CONFIG.md

 #### `timeOfDay`
 Two integers between 0 and 24000.
 True if mob is spawning at a timeOfDay within the range.

-#### `spawnType`
+#### `spawnReason`
-A list of net.minecraft.entity.MobSpawnType values.
+A list of net.minecraft.entity.EntitySpawnReason values.
 The condition is true when the mob is being spawned due to one of the listed reasons.
-As of Minecraft 1.20.6, valid are:
+As of Minecraft 1.21.3, valid are:
 - `NATURAL`
 - `CHUNK_GENERATION`
 - `SPAWNER`
 - `STRUCTURE`
 - `BREEDING`
 - `MOB_SUMMONED`
+- `JOCKEY`
-- `JOCKEY,EVENT`
+- `EVENT`
 - `CONVERSION`
 - `REINFORCEMENT`
 - `TRIGGERED`
 - `BUCKET`
-- `SPAWN_EGG`
+- `SPAWN_ITEM_USE`
 - `COMMAND`
 - `DISPENSER`
 - `PATROL`
 - `TRIAL_SPAWNER`
+- `LOAD`
+- `DIMENSION_TRAVEL`

+Note that mob-filter may be unable to filter spawns in some of these cases.

 ## Order Matters